Types of staff

 - A Mother’s Help is inexperienced she always works alongside the primary caregiver providing childcare and assisting with other household duties.
 Mother’s helps can be live in or live out and command lower salaries than a nanny.
 However, expectations are lower as to their ability, initiative and general standards compared to those of a Nanny.
 It is up to the family as to whether a Mother’s Help is given sole charge.

 - Holiday nannies can travel with you wherever you want to go – accompany your children on holidays or while you are away from home.
 They are on a temporary basis.
-They are self employed, therefore the family is not responsible for the tax and NI; this is the responsibility of the Nanny.

 - Au-pair is French and means ‘At Par’ or ‘equal to’, so the relationship between the aupair and their host family is intended to be one of equals.
 An Au-pair comes for the cultural exchange and wants to be treated as a member of the family rather than a domestic worker.
 They must be legally entitled to work in the UK and are between 18 and 30 years old.
 They reside with a host family and help with household chores as well as babysit in return for accommodation, food and pocket money.
 They are not a trained or qualified childcarer and are not allowed to have sole charge of children under 2 years old.
-The Home Office regulates the hours and conditions for an Au Pair or an Au Pair Plus as specified below:
+The Home Office regulates the hours and conditions for an Au Pair or an Au Pair Plus as specified below.